Jflinchum/discord-react-bot/README.md

 - !userGroup sub "Group Name" - adds yourself to the Group Name role
 - !userGroup unsub "Group Name" - removes yourself from the Group Name role

+!changeIcon [<url>/<attachment>]
+- Changes the server icon to the image using the url or the attachment.
+Restricted to admins only

 [!help/!h]
 - Displays this help screen!
 ```